MerlinMaven/sigma-industrial-ai/documentation/source/methodology.rst

 This represents a **23.6% reduction in reconstruction error**, justifying the optimization step.
 The final **optimized LSTM AE (8)** was adopted as the definitive Signature Extractor.

 **Note on the Processor Model**:
-We also attempted to optimize the CNN-BiLSTM processor model.
+We also attempted to optimize the CNN  processor model.
 However, the gains were marginal, confirming that **the quality of the initial signature** is the main determinant of pipeline performance.
 Hence, efforts were concentrated on optimizing the encoder.

 3. Final Validation: Demonstrating the Value of Learned Representations
 ------------------------------------------------------------------------